 To ensure academic success, you will work with a faculty advisor to determine an appropriate sequence of courses.
 Other professional academic resources, including career services and free on-campus and online tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.

 Master of Science in Information Technology Management Faculty

 Courses are taught by knowledgeable professionals who have worked in the IT field for years, and they share that insight with their classes.
-Their practical experience is a large part of how the cluster format will help you understand the day-to-day work life of an IT manager.
 Class sizes are purposely kept small to encourage discussion and allow you and your fellow students to make valuable contacts in the IT field.

 Earning a Master of Science in Information Technology Management Degree at Lindenwood University